jhallen/joe-editor/docs/tasks.md

 ### Selecting blocks

-The "classic" way is to hit ^K B at the beginning and ^K K at the end.
+The classic way is to hit ^K B at the beginning and ^K K at the end.
 These set pointers called markb and markk.
 Once these are set you can jump to markb with ^\[ b and jump to markk with \[ k.